VartikaBisht6197/NFnetFU/README.md

 ## Data :

 This section has all the microbiome/OTU abundance matrices, taxanomical files and labels for all the three datasets used for the analysis.

+## Manual :
+An R markdown manual for the pipeline explaining the inputs and outputs for each module can be found at https://rpubs.com/Vartika/760624